 Doc: No, no, no Marty, that could result in a-

 Doc: Great Scott!
 Jennifer could conceivably encounter her future self!
 The consequences of that could be disastrous!

 Marty McFly: Doc, what do you mean?

 Doc: I foresee two possibilities.
 One, coming face to face with herself 30 years older would put her into shock and she’d simply pass out.
-Or two, the encounter could create a time paradox, the results of which could cause a chain reaction that would unravel the very fabric of the space time continuum, and destroy the entire universe!
-Granted, that’s a worse case scenario.
-The destruction might in fact be very localized, limited to merely our own galaxy.
+Or two, the encounter could create a time paradox, the results of which could cause a chain reaction that would unravel the very fabric of the space-time continuum, and destroy the entire universe!
+Granted, that’s a worst-case scenario.
+The destruction might, in fact, be very localized, limited to merely our own galaxy.

 Marty McFly: Well, that’s a relief.